marcelpatrick/SingleDelegates/README.md

   # 2- DEFINE THE DELEGATE FUNCTION

-  - In the implementation file, define the sender function from which the delegate will be executed and send its parameter to the callback function - respecting the parameter type defined in the delegate function declaration.
+  - In the implementation file, define the sender function, inside of it execute the delegate if it is really bound to a callback function and pass the parameter that will be sent to the callback function - respecting the parameter type defined in the delegate function declaration.
   - Call the sender function from BeginPlay()

   ```cpp